Hermannsburg, Northern Territory: 20th century

 In mid-1910, the Strehlows left on a break to Germany and placed their five eldest children with relatives and friends there, in order to secure a good education for them.
 While they were away, they were replaced by Leibler and then by teacher H. H. Heinrich.
 Carl, Frieda, and their son Theo (Ted Strehlow), returned in 1912, having received letters from Aranda elders imploring them to return.

 Many English-speaking people in the area mistrusted the German missionaries, and did not have a high opinion of the Aboriginal people.
 From 1912 to 1922, Baldwin Spencer, then Special Commissioner and Chief Protector of Aborigines, attempted to shut down the mission.
 In his 1913 report, Spencer proposed taking all Aboriginal children away from their parents and setting up reserves where the children would be denied any contact with their parents, be prevented from speaking their languages and made incapable of living in the bush.
 He was particularly keen to make sure that "half-caste" children had no contact with camp life.
 Hermannsburg was to be taken away from the Lutherans and "serve as a reserve for the remnants of the southern central tribes where they can, under proper and competent control, be trained to habits of industry".
 However, when the Administrator of the Northern Territory, John A. Gilruth, came down from Darwin in 1913 to see whether these negative reports were true, he gave Strehlow his support.

 The Strehlows finally left on 22 October 1922 when Strehlow contracted dropsy.
 He died the next day at Horseshoe Bend.

+Hermann Adolph Heinrich had arrived at Hermannsburg in 1917.
+Trained as a teacher at the Immanuel College, a Lutheran college in South Australia, he worked as the mission schoolteacher.
+After the death of Carl Strehlow in 1922, Heinrich acted as substitute missionary.
+Hermannsburg remained without a resident pastor, with visiting pastors providing pastoral services when needed.
+During Heinrich's absence in late 1923 and early 1924, Pastor Johannes Riedel stayed at Hermannsburg for several months.